-Note: Tumbling as a skill is allowed, but not required, with the following limitations:

-- 1. Airborne inverted skills with hand support are not allowed while holding poms. - 2.
+- Tumbling and Aerial Street Style Skills are allowed, but not required, with the following limitations: - 1.
+Inverted Skills: - a.
+Non-airborne skills are allowed.
+(Example: Headstand). - b.
+Airborne inverted skills with hand support are not allowed while holding poms. - 2.
 Skills with hip over head rotation: - a.
-With hand support are not allowed while holding poms / props in supporting hand(s).
+That include hand support must use hand(s) free of any materials in supporting hand(s) for the skill.
 (Exception: forward rolls and backward rolls are allowed.) - b.
 Non-airborne skills are allowed. - c.
 Airborne skills with hand support are allowed provided they are limited to 2 consecutive hip over head rotation skills. - d.
 Airborne skills without hand support are allowed provided the following: - i.
 Involves no more than 1 twisting transition. - ii.
-May not connect to another skill that is airborne with hip-over-head rotation without hand support. - iii.
-Are limited to 2 consecutive hip over head rotation skill(s). - 3.
+Does not connect to another skill that is airborne with hip-over-head rotation without hand support. - iii.
+Are / is limited to 2 consecutive hip over head rotation skill(s). - 3.
 Simultaneous tumbling over or under another athlete that includes hip over head rotation by both athletes is not allowed. - 4.
 Only drops to the shoulder, back or seat are permitted provided that the height of the airborne individual does not exceed hip level (Clarification: Drops directly to the knee, thigh, front or head are not allowed). - 5.
-Landing in a push-up position onto the performance surface from a jump in which the legs are in front of the body and swing behind is not allowed.
+Landing in a push-up position onto the performance surface from a jump where the legs swing from the front of the body to behind the body in the landing is not allowed.